trammell/recipe-book/susans-recipes.md

 Cover pastries with plastic wrap and refrigerate.
 Cover and refrigerate remaining egg glaze.)

-Preheat oven to 400°F. Brush tops of pastry rolls with remaining egg glaze.
+Preheat oven to 400 °F. Brush tops of pastry rolls with remaining egg glaze.
 Sprinkle lightly with sugar.
 Bake until pastries are golden brown, about 15 minutes.
 Serve warm or at room temperature.